3191110276/intro-to-kubernetes/C3_User_Management/solutions/challenge1/README.md

 kubectl get ns
 ```

 We are still in the correct context though.
 So, what happens if we execute a 'kubectl get pods'?
 You will see that all the Pods will be deleted.
 Deleting a Namespace will delete every object attached to it!
 Be careful when deleting a Namspace, or you might take down a lot of applications unintentionally.
-Now that we are done, let's switch back to our original Namespace:
+Now that we are done, let's switch back to our 'default' Namespace:

 ```
 kubectl config set-context --current --namespace=default